andrewadare/space-simulator-fork/README.md

 This repo is fun for learning and tinkering, especially given the nice paper for explanation.

-I appreciate the simplicity and clarity of the core logic, which makes it easy to see the relationship between Agents, Tasks, the BT, and the algorithms:
+I appreciate the simplicity and clarity of the core logic, which makes it easy to see the relationship between Agents, Tasks, the BT, and the algorithms.
  - The core `Node` types in behavior_tree.py are beautifully simple.
- - Passing an agent and the blackboard to each `Node.run` is a nice clear pattern.
  - Providing `action` callbacks via SyncNode.run also seems nice.
  - Remarkably, a rich variety of collective phenomena can be achieved without even changing the tree.
 Simply changing the agents' `decide` method and other configurable parameters seems to go a long way.